timiskhakov/timiskhakov.github.io/_posts/2022-09-05-a-quic-chat.md

 QUIC is a transport protocol that's built on top of UDP.
 It implements all the smarts for making the connection reliable and incorporates TLS 1.3 to ensure data security.

 QUIC also addresses the problems from above.
 It introduces a concept of independent streams, so that if a stream's packet gets dropped, other streams would continue to work.
-Unlike TCP and UDP that are situated in kernelspace, QUIC is a userspace protocol, that is, it can be patched and can evolve at a much faster speed.
+Unlike TCP and UDP that are implemented in kernelspace, QUIC is a userspace protocol, that is, it can be patched and can evolve at a much faster speed.
 Last but not least, it reduces latency by offering one- and zero-roundtrip handshakes.
 In other words, QUIC is, well, quick (I know, I know, everyone and their mother made this joke already, but I couldn't resist).

 During the QUIC handshake, a client sends an initial request containing all the data needed to establish a connection.
 The server replies with a response providing acknowledgement, a TLS certificate, and other information.
 Effectively, the connection is set, starting from the next request that would acknowledge server's data the client can send the actual payload.